Pages

 The full range is stocked at Jacksons (affiliate link) in the UK and many other places around the world.
 In Australia they are available from Adamstown Art in sets or individual full pans.

-December 2022 update; For my previous post I photographed the swatches, this time they are scanned.
+APRIL 2025 update; For my previous post I photographed the swatches, this time they are scanned.
 Some colours are really difficult to show accurately using either method - the yellow oranges and orange yellows, along with oranges and reds generally!
 So I have updated this post and colour matched each swatch individually to get them as close as I can.
-These are now all pretty accurate :-) I'll be updating all my swatches during 2023.
+These are now all pretty accurate :-) The colours generally align with the latest colour chart I have, with the new 2023 and 2024 colours.

 Anyone familiar with my blog will know that I love Buff Titanium and use it a lot.
 This is less granulating than the version I use, but still a lovely colour.